 8.1 This section provides information relating to the Council's performance in securing and collecting contributions from development to provide essential infrastructure and services.
+More detailed information is provided in the Council's 'S106 Infrastructure Funding Statement' here.

+PP3 - Developer Contributions

-PP3 Developer contributions The value of financial contributions both secured (i.e. the amount which could be paid to the Council if all developments went ahead and made the maximum level of contributions set out in permissions) and collected (i.e. funds realised from developments going ahead and reaching the stage where payment of contributions is required) rose slightly from the level of the previous monitoring year.
-The developer contributions secured in 2019-20 was less than in 2018-19 but the financial contributions collected was much higher.
-Previous years 2019-2015-2016-2017-2018-20 16 17 18 19 New schemes making 'in 0 Contributions secured and 0 0 1 kind' contributions collected continuing to New schemes making fluctuate.
-5 16 10 13 5 financial contributions Value of new financial contributions secured 421 1,006 430 3,087 915 (£, 000s) Value of financial contributions collected 1,233 690 316 1,424 528 (£, 000s) Number of schemes where 0 financial contributions 0 0 0 2 reduced or removed Source: Knowsley Council Development Management monitoring system
+The value of financial contributions secured (i.e., the amount which could be paid to the Council if all developments went ahead and made the maximum level of contributions set out in permissions) rose by £4.595M during 2020-21.
+The value of financial contributions collected (i.e., funds realised from developments going ahead and reaching the stage where payment of contributions is required) rose slightly from the previous year.
+The developer contributions secured increased from 1 in the previous monitoring round to 4 new schemes in 2020-21 providing 390 on-site affordable homes.
+The amount of financial contributions collected was over double the amount collected in the last monitoring round.

+Contributions secured and collected Previou s years 2020-21 2016-17 2017-18 2018-19 2019-20 New schemes making 'in kind' contributions 4 0 0 1 1 New schemes making financial contributions 11 10 13 5 5 Value of new financial contributions secured (£,000s) 5,016 430 3,087 915 421 Value of financial contributions collected (£,000s) 1,472 316 1,424 528 1,233 Number of schemes where financial contributions reduced or removed 0 0 2 0 0

+Source: Knowsley Council Development Management Monitoring System